iiab/iiab/roles/pbx/README.rst

 ------------

 1. This playbooks compiles and installs asterisk and freepbx from source, so running this feature involves significant bandwidth and compute time.
-2. This playbook is also incompatible with sugarizer, and nodejs-8.x.
-Therefore if either of those are set to be install, this playbook will gracefully fail with a message requesting the user to fix those incompatibilites.